top of page

 Saabira Chaudhuri

 I was awarded the Wall Street Journal's Asia fellowship to New York University where I earned an MA in Business and Economic Reporting.
 I got my BA in sociology from Mount Holyoke College in Massachusetts and, despite persistent homesickness, stuck around long enough to graduate Magna Cum Laude and Phi Beta Kappa.
-I spent a year as a general course student studying law and sociology at the London School of Economics during which time I also interned at the BBC Worldservice Trust, pulled pints at the George on the Strand and worked at the student newspaper, The Beaver.
+I spent a year as a general course student studying law and sociology at the London School of Economics.

 I currently live in London with my husband, kids and dog.
 I'm originally from Bangalore and return there frequently.